 - Can be used alongside other renewable heating solutions

-- If used with a renewable heating solution, no need for solid fuels, saving money on energy bills
+- If used with a renewable heating solution, no need for fossil fuels, saving money on energy bills

 Our expert engineers will carry out the work to the highest standard.